CarlosMargato/exercicio-conteudo-html-3.1/README.md

 # exercicio-conteudo-html-3.1
-Repositório criado para a execução do exercicio do conteúdo I, II &amp; III
+Repositório criado para a execução do exercicio do conteúdo I, II e III